vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 115 to 126

 ## CHAPTER XII.
 The Performance of Prapatti with its angas
-The nature of the angi (prapatti); the manner of performing bharanyāsa ; Īśvara the principal beneficiary, the true meaning of Alavandar's ślokas (52 and 53) in connection with bharanyasa; the presence of the idea of bharasamarpanam in Duaya ; prapatti a momentary act; a brief statement of the nature of bharasamarpanam; Nadathur Ammal's summary of the meaning of prapatti; prapatti with its angas to be performed only once.
+The nature of the angi (prapatti); the manner of performing bharanyāsa ; Īśvara the principal beneficiary, the true meaning of Aḷavandār's ślokas (52 and 53) in connection with bharanyasa; the presence of the idea of bharasamarpanam in Duaya ; prapatti a momentary act; a brief statement of the nature of bharasamarpanam; Nadathur Ammal's summary of the meaning of prapatti; prapatti with its angas to be performed only once.
 127 to 136

 XLIV Pages.

 ## CHAPTER XIII.
 The man who has done what ought to be done
-The prapanna as one who has done what he onght to do and has won his goal; illustration from Sri Rāmapuja's Saranăgatigadya ; the marks of the men wbo has done what be ougbt to do.
+The prapanna as one who has done what he onght to do and has won his goal; illustration from Sri Rāmanuja's Saranăgatigadya ; the marks of the men wbo has done what be ougbt to do.

 136 to 140